Redundancy Guide: More than two years’ service

 • The workforce is being reduced

-A fair redundancy process includes:
+A fair redundancy process usually includes:

-The consultation – what is it?
+3. The consultation process- what is it?

 The consultation is a chance for you and your employer to talk through what’s happening.
-They’ll explain the reasons for redundancy and look at alternatives—like offering other roles.
+They’ll explain the reasons for redundancy and look at alternatives – like offering other roles.
 If redundancy can’t be avoided, you’ll be given notice at the end of the process.

 Consultations can happen one-on-one, with a trade union representative, or with an employee representative (if more than 20 people are affected).
 If your employer doesn’t consult with you properly, your redundancy could be considered unfair.

-How long does consultation last?
+How long does the consultation process last?

 • Fewer than 20 redundancies: No legal minimum, but usually 1–2 weeks